RyanNgWH/homelab-opentofu-templates/README.md

 ## Instances

-There are 2 types of variables (**requied** & **default**).
+There are 2 types of variables (**required** & **default**).

-- **Required variables** - Located at the top of the file, these variables should be modified to as the default values might not work.
+- **Required variables** - Located at the top of the file, these variables should be modified as there are no default values.

 - **Default variables** - Located after the required variables, these variables are prepopulated with the default values that are usually okay.
+To overwrite them, simply specify the values in the config file.

 ## Firewall